5l1v3r1/WhatsSpy-Public-wiki/home.markdown

 \* *only if privacy option is set to "everyone" (set by default)*

 I made this project for you to realize how broken the privacy options actually are.
 It just started out as experimenting with WhatsApp to build an bot, but I was stunned when I realized someone could abuse this "online" feature of WhatsApp to track anyone's online status.
 I could just write a blog article about the privacy issues around WhatsApp, but you wouldn't realize the impact it actually has.
-Imagine your company using your WhatsApp behaviour or a company tracking your phonenumber and spamming you with privacy sensitive information.
+Imagine your employee using this information to fire you, or just plain tracking you.

 **Blog articles by Maikel Zweerink:**